We have rescheduled Grace Jones’ Meltdown.

 We will be able to respond to you faster by phone than email.
 Please call us on 020 3879 9555.

-Members enjoy priority booking, which means that when tickets go on sale on 12 June, only Southbank Centre Members can book them a day before the general on sale on 14 June.
-Being a Member is the best chance of securing tickets for the gigs of your choice.
+Members enjoy priority booking, which means that when tickets go on sale on 12 February, only Southbank Centre Members can book them two days before the general on sale on 14 February.
+Being a Member gives you the first chance to secure tickets for the gigs you want to go to.